El Salvador: Bitcoin adoption met with suspicion | DW | 07.09.2021

 "They say they're not sending it that way because they think they might lose the money; that it won't reach me," the 60-year-old told Reuters news agency.
 "We're not planning to take the risk at any time."

-Another resident, street vendor Mario Perez said the volatility and complexities around using Bitcoin had turned him off.
+Another resident, street vendor Mario Perez, said the volatility and complexities around using the Bitcoin system had turned him off.
 "I'm not going to use it," he told Reuters, as he went to collect a wire transfer from his sister in the US.
 "Neither for remittances nor for work."

-A protest in the capital, San Salvador, last week drew hundreds of people, including Jose Santos Melara, who complained how Bitcoin is not backed by any central bank.
+A protest in the capital, San Salvador, last week drew hundreds of people, including Jose Santos Melara, who complained how the cryptocurrency is not backed by any central bank.

-"This bitcoin is a currency that does not exist, a currency that will not benefit the poor but the rich," Melara told AFP.
-"How will a poor person invest (in bitcoin) if they barely have enough to eat?"
+"This bitcoin is a currency that does not exist, a currency that will not benefit the poor but the rich," Melara told the AFP news agency.
+"How will a poor person invest [in bitcoin] if they barely have enough to eat?"

 Only 30% of Salvadorans had a bank account in 2017, according to the World Bank.

-Reuters spoke to 10 Salvadorans who send or receive remittances, and only one said they planned to use bitcoin.
+Reuters spoke to 10 Salvadorans who send or receive remittances, and only one said they planned to use the Bitcoin system.

 Local media reported Monday that opposition lawmaker Claudia Ortiz has launched a bid to repeal the law.

-"The population resents that this law was approved repeating the mistakes of the past: on the fly, early one morning, without consultation, without technical studies, without a credible explanation of how it would benefit the country," Ortiz wrote on Twitter.
+"The population resents that this law was approved repeating the mistakes of the past: on the fly, early one morning, without consultation, without technical studies, without a credible explanation of how it would benefit the country," Ortiz wrote on Twitter on Monday.

 Laura Andrade, director of the Public Opinion Institute of CAU, also decried the lack of input from the public.

-"These are decisions the administration and lawmakers have taken without consulting" the population, she told AFP news agency.
-"People do not perceive it will significantly transform their living conditions," Andrade told the AFP news agency.
+"These are decisions the administration and lawmakers have taken without consulting" the population, she told AFP.
+"People do not perceive it will significantly transform their living conditions."

 Analysts, meanwhile, fear adopting the cryptocurrency could fuel money laundering and other illegal activities.